Sports Law & NIL Representation

 NIL Collectives

-Entity formation, governance documents, HB 981 compliance, deal templates, and ongoing counseling for collective organizations.
+Entity formation, governance documents, deal templates, and ongoing counseling for collective organizations.

 Brands & Sponsors